I received an email from Social Security Administration on July 3, applauding the new 2025 Trump tax law — One Big Beautiful Bill Act. The email said,

 If you and your neighbor are both 65, and you’re receiving Social Security but your neighbor isn’t eligible for Social Security because they didn’t pay into it, both of you qualify for this new senior deduction.
 If you and your neighbor have the same income outside Social Security (pension, interest, dividends, capital gains, etc.), you’ll pay higher taxes than your neighbor when you add your taxable Social Security benefits on top.

 If you’re 65 this year and you’re delaying your Social Security, you still qualify for this new senior deduction.
-When you claim your Social Security next year at 66, your taxes will increase because Social Security is taxable just as before the 2025 Trump tax law.
+When you claim your Social Security next year at 66, your taxes will increase due to the added income from Social Security, which is taxable just as before the 2025 Trump tax law.

 No Change to AGI

-The new senior deduction goes after the standard deduction or itemized deductions.
-It doesn’t lower your AGI.
-It doesn’t affect anything that qualifies based on the AGI, for example, Medicare premiums under IRMAA.
+However, it doesn’t lower your AGI.
+It doesn’t make it easier for you to qualify for things keyed off of the AGI, for example, avoiding higher Medicare premiums under IRMAA.
 It doesn’t lower state taxes.

 No Change to Tax on Social Security